 I agree with the Investigator that this complaint is within our jurisdiction to consider.
-Options didn't respond to the Investigator's opinion.
+Options didn't respond to the Investigator's opinion or give any additional reasons.
 Therefore, I don't intend to deal with this in great detail.

-The Investigator concluded the complaint had been made in time as it had been made within three years of when Mr G was aware, or should reasonably have been aware, that he had cause to complain about Options.
+The Investigator concluded the complaint had been made in time as it had been made within three years of when Mr J was aware, or should reasonably have been aware, that he had cause to complain about Options.